 R. Scott V. Paterson, Creator and Moderator, The Saab Network

 Since 1988, I've put an incredible number of hours into working on the site.
 Before 1997, every penny to cover every single cost of operating the site came directly out of my own pocket.
 I've never once asked anyone for a donation.
 The site is now fully supported by the Site Sponsors, so you can thank them for things like no pop up/under advertising by patronizing their businesses.

-Some people who have lost their privileges on this site complain that their freedom of speech is being limited.
+Some people have complained that their freedom of speech is being limited.
 Freedom of speech, as protected by the constitution of my country (I live in the US and The Saab Network server is also based here in the US), doesn't mean that everyone runs their web site as you see fit; freedom of speech means that we each are free to set up our own web site and run it as we see fit.
 Set up a web site - run it as you see fit.
 That's what I am free to do here and that's what you are free to do also.
 That is what is meant by freedom of speech.
 You can spray paint a message on your garage door if you like, but I cannot spray paint my message on your door unless you invite me to do so, and even then you might not let me write anything I want.
 You may even ask me to tell you what I plan to write first before giving approval.

 Last but not least - thank you to those of you who have sent in notes of support.
 I wish I had saved all of those from the beginning like I do with the amazing positive Saab classifieds feedback (some hilarious).
 From what I have saved, I could make a little bed time book full of the positive side of running a high-traffic web site and the best news is they come in at a rate of about 1000-1 vs the ugly stuff.
 So, thank you to those that took the time write all those kind words - they literally keep me going and allow me to ignore the rare negativity.